micmac303/returns-calculator/README.md

 mvn clean package && java -jar target/returns-calculator-1.0-SNAPSHOT.jar

+* Alternatively the application can be run using Docker as follows

+create a docker image with:

+docker build -f DockerFile -t returns-calculator .

+create and run the container with:

+docker run -p 8080:8080 returns-calculator

 * To populate the database with sample clients post start up:

 Make a GET request to http://localhost:8080/populate